 Doors made from materials with higher thermal conductivity, including some metals or single-pane glass, tend to have higher U values than those made from materials with low thermal conductivity, such as wood or double-glazed glass.

-For example, Urban Front’s hardwood doors are both constructed with a double steel reinforced core + insulation and ventilation system and come in thicknesses between 80-98mm, well above market average.
+For example, Urban Front’s hardwood doors are constructed with a double steel reinforced core, an insulation and ventilation system, and come in thicknesses between 80-98mm, which is well above market average.

 Front door (north-facing): 0.8-1.0 W/m²K